amy-hoangg/amy-hoangg/README.md

 I'm passionate about technology and eager to contribute to innovative projects.
 Here's a bit about me:

 👩‍💻 Education:
-Currently pursuing a degree in Computing and Electrical Engineering at Tampere University, specializing in software development with a minor in Industrial Management.
+Currently pursuing a degree in Computing and Electrical Engineering at Tampere University, specializing in Software Development with a minor in Industrial Management.

 🚀 Skills:
 Programming Languages: Python, SQL, C++, Matlab, Javascript, Java